Trees for Sloth Bears

 The report by the Foundation for Ecological Security, ‘Assessment of Biodiversity in Kumbhalgarh Wildlife Sanctuary: A Conservation Perspective’ states the presence of the floral and faunal species in Kumbhalgarh forest and their vulnerability.
 The report also mentions the importance of the community’s awareness regarding the importance of trees and sustainable development in order to eradicate poverty.
 Importance of tree plantation especially in the arid areas is mentioned by Eduardo Rojas, FAO's Assistant Director-General, to BBC News, where he mentioned the role of trees in halting desertification, contributing to the livelihood of the local community and the ecology of the area.
 In a developing country like ours, with enormous population pressure, the effects of desertification are far-reaching, leading to great losses evident in the Gross Domestic Product (GDP).
 Thus, plantation of trees is a major factor to protect natural resources and ensure sustainable development.

-The local tree species to be planted include Bamboo (Dendrocalamus strictus), Khair (Acacia catechu), Khirni (Manilkara hexandra), Baheda (Terminalia bellirica), Ber (Zyziphus spp.), Amla (Emblica officinalis), Mahua (Madhuca indica), Kanji (Holoptelia integrefolia), Kikar (Acacia nilotica), Kaliya (Albizzia lebbek), Hawan (Ficus racemosa), and Sal (Shorea robusta), Aam (Mangifera indica), Babool (Vachellia nilotica), Jamun (Syzygium cumini), Kachnar (Bauhinia variegata), and Neem (Azadirachta indica).
+The local tree species to be planted include Bamboo (Dendrocalamus strictus), Khair (Acacia catechu), Khirni (Manilkara hexandra), Baheda (Terminalia bellirica), Ber (Ziziphus spp.), Amla (Emblica officinalis), Mahua (Madhuca indica), Kanji (Holoptelea integrifolia), Kikar (Acacia nilotica), Kaliya (Albizia lebbeck), Hawan (Ficus racemosa), Sal (Shorea robusta), Aam (Mangifera indica), Babool (Vachellia nilotica), Jamun (Syzygium cumini), Kachnar (Bauhinia variegata), and Neem (Azadirachta indica).

 The primary aim is to protect the habitat of the sloth bears by preventing the fragmentation of the forest to aid their conservation.
 The plantation at the periphery will make the buffer zone robust allowing the community to extract forest products to support their livelihood, eliminating encroachment into forest lands and prevent the bears from venturing into human settlements, which in turn will prevent human-animal conflict.
 The trees will generate over employment for the community during nurturing and plantation of the sapling and then after maturity will provide the beneficiaries with forest products and fodder for cattle, and thus will prevent their involvement in poaching activities.
 They will also improve the soil and water quality, improving agriculture and will improve the overall environment by absorbing carbon and generating oxygen.